34anjani/SirenSight/README.md

   # 🚨 SirenSight – AI Based Eye Closure Detection & Alert System

   ## 📌 Overview

-  SirenSight is a real-time drowsiness and focus monitoring system that leverages computer vision to detect prolonged eye closure and trigger escalating alerts.
+**SirenSight** is a real-time **drowsiness and focus monitoring system** that leverages computer vision to **detect prolonged eye closure** and **trigger escalating alerts**.
 It is designed to promote safety and sustained attention in high-focus environments such as driving, studying, or working late hours.

   ---